electricbookworks/electric-book-workflow/book-one/0-2-copyright.md

 ---
-book: Sample book
+book: Book title
 title: Copyright
 layout: copyright
 ---

-![Publisher logo][logo]{:.copyright-logo}

-*The title of this book: The subtitle of this book*
+# Title: Subtitle

 Text © A. N. Author

-ISBN (print edition):
+ISBN (print edition): 9780000000000
-ISBN (reflowable ebook):
+ISBN (reflowable ebook): 9780000000000

-Excluding content explicitly credited to others, this book framework is published under a Creative Commons Attribution License.
-For details, see [creativecommons.org/licenses/by/4.0](http://creativecommons.org/licenses/by/4.0/).

 This is your copyright, or imprint, page.
-Replace all the text here with your own coypright and licensing information.
+Include your own copyright and licensing information here.

-[logo]: images/publisher-logo.svg "Publisher logo"